Oakheart27/Capstone/README.md

 - **Sponsor:** Elizabeth Glass
 - **Mentor:** Austin Sanders
 - **Developers:** Samantha Earl, Claudia Coronel, Gwen Morris
-## Project Download Link
+## Project Download Link & Instructions
+Download the project using the following link:
 [Project Download Link](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/Oakheart27/Capstone/tree/master/Standalone%20Project)

+You should be directed to the following screen:
+ADD IMAGE

 After the project is downloaded, unzip the file.
-Add stuff later.
+Open the resulting folder(s).
+You should see this directory:
+ADD IMAGE

+Open the "STEM Recruitment" application to try out our system!